 So, it is advisable to have a prime lens in your gear and get some amazing photos.

 There are thousands, of photography tutorials and writes that distribute aides and instructional exercises that will show you new things.
 With the assistance of these learning resources, you can learn things about any type of photography and discover new techniques, and there are likewise many tutorials for post-processing your photographs in Lightroom and Photoshop.
 The following are collections of some learning resources that can help you.

 6- Learn how to compose your photo

 Photo Composition is the arrangement of subjects or elements within the photographic frame.
-How you are going to select your subjects, how you arranged them can make a big difference to your photograph.
+How you are going to select your subjects, and how you arranged them can make a big difference to your photograph.
 You decide what the focal point of interest is and where to place it within the frame so that the viewer’s eyes will be drawn to that point.
-I think we all agree that the major target in taking a photograph is pleasing the eyes of your audiences.
-When it comes to how you should compose your photographs, there are some rules and guidelines you can use them to help improve the composition of your photos.
+I think we all agree that the major target in taking a photograph is pleasing the eyes of your audience.
+When it comes to how you should compose your photographs, there are some rules and guidelines you can use to help improve the composition of your photos.
 It is worth mentioning that most of the composition rules are based upon the golden ratio.

 7- Always check your histogram

 The histogram is a graphic representation of the brightness of your image that will help you determine if your photo (or part of your photo) is correctly exposed, underexposed (too dark), or overexposed (too light).
 It is very advisable to always check your histogram to get the right exposure.